 For some, this may have brought them to the end of their rope and they now feel hopeless that anything can get better.
 That has led them to reach out to me where we talk about it and see how their relationship can be salvaged.

-Remember in the beginning of the relationship how you were so loving and considerate with your partner?
+Remember at the beginning of the relationship how you were so loving and considerate with your partner?
 How when they surprised you with a coffee or a chocolate bar, you gushed with gratitude and thanks?
 Then as the relationship progressed, those surprises happened less, and so did the gushing of thanks.

 But did the gratitude have to go away?
 There are many, many things in a relationship that one can be thankful for, even if not obvious.
 For instance, I’m eternally grateful that every morning my wife wishes me a great day and tells me she loves me.
 I, of course, say the same.
 I am deeply grateful for her taking the time to do that small thing for me.
 And I let her know it.
-It’s one of the “little things” that keeps our relationship (and lots of others) healthy!
+It’s one of the “little things” that keep our relationship (and lots of others) healthy!

-Focusing on the positive
+Focus on the positive

 Your mindset is a habit.
 And like all habits, there are good ones and not-so-good ones.
 Focusing on all the ways that person has wronged you and how horrible they are can be an exhausting and relationship-damaging habit.
-Whether or not your partner is even aware of what they are doing doesn’t matter.
+Whether or not your partner is even aware of what they are doing really does matter.

 Yes, you need to address their behavior, however, you also have the opportunity to look differently at the environment and consciously seek the positive things they are doing as well!
 If you are constantly looking for the “bad” that’s what you’ll likely find.

 Maybe one (or both) of you aren’t showing gratitude in the best way